-shutter speed controls background exposure? probably, but maybe not!
+Shutter speed controls background exposure?
+Usually …

 Something I kick against when I try to teach others about flash photography, is the use of short-cut phrases.
-Those truisms that are supposed to help the understanding of how to mix flash with ambient light, can often mislead you since they don’t give you all the information.
+Those axioms that are supposed to help the understanding of how to mix flash with ambient light, can often mislead you since they don’t give you all the information.

 Two of those phrases were recently discussed here: